This tune is as sweet and light as they come. Show your audiences you are a clever speller, as well as being wise in the ways of love.

 This C&W classic harmonizes just fine for barbershop and has multi-cultural appeal.
 A Spanish translation of the chorus is included.
 Sing both choruses to please a wide audience, even in contest.

-From the movie Mondo Cane, this easy-listening classic is great for shows, glows and weddings.
+The theme from the movie Mondo Cane, this easy-listening classic is great for shows, glows and weddings.
+And it’s not really a dog’s world after all, is it?

 This cute novelty number is for women only.
 The old-fashioned references make for great fun.